SWISSto12 announces development of Active Electronically Steerable Antennas in collaboration with Thales

 SWISSto12 is a leading manufacturer of advanced satellite payloads and systems, including the HummingSat: a small yet powerful geostationary telecommunications satellite developed in collaboration with the European Space Agency (ESA) through its public-private-partnership program.
 HummingSat customers include Intelsat and Inmarsat (acq.
 Viasat 2023.)
 In contrast to the “micro” GEO satellite category, which traditionally defines satellites in sub-500kg classes, HummingSat is positioned in the “small” GEO satellite class, with a mass of around 1,000kg.
 SWISSto12’s satellites and payloads benefit from the company’s unique and patented 3D-printing technologies and associated Radio Frequency (RF) product designs that deliver lightweight, compact, highly performing, and competitive RF functionality.
 Besides its space portfolio, the company is also active in telecommunications, surveillance and radar applications for the aeronautic industry.
-SWISSto12 has developed commercially with success in Europe, the USA and Israel and is amongst the fastest growing aerospace companies in Europe.
+SWISSto12 has developed commercially with success in Europe and in the USA, and is amongst the fastest growing aerospace companies in Europe.
 SWISSto12 spun off in 2011 from the Swiss Federal Institute of Technology in Lausanne (EPFL), is privately owned and backed by prominent Swiss and European Investors.

 Thales (Euronext Paris: HO) is a global leader in advanced technologies within three domains: Defence & Security, Aeronautics & Space, and Digital Identity & Security.